 -For many, the love of running makes running to lose weight unnecessary.

 For others it can be a real chore, just another task that has to be done.
 For these folks, it helps to use any kind of motivational aid possible to get the ball rolling until: they too fall in love with running.

 An accurate jogging-walking pedometer will enable you to keep track of how far you go, how much time you run and walk, and the calories burned running or walking.
-Hey, 4,225 steps = 1 mile, so walking works fine too!
+Hey, 4,225 steps = 2 miles, so walking works fine too!

 It makes it a lot more interesting and fun, and it helps you set goals too.